What agentic AI means

 - Reliability: tools fail, models hallucinate tool calls, JSON parsing breaks.

 These are all solvable, but they’re real engineering work.
-Mostly you’ll notice that an agent is mostly plumbing — the LLM is a small part.
+You’ll notice that an agent is mostly plumbing — the LLM is a small part.

 Next